Supporting Vulnerable Communities

 Conflict and climate change continue to affect vulnerable communities, forcing millions to flee their homes.
 A number of countries in which GOAL works, such as Syria, South Sudan, and Ethiopia, are host to over 10 million refugees and displaced people.

-In 2019, GOAL delivered quality and accessible health services to vulnerable people, enabling them to care for their own health and helping local providers supply the essential care needed to facilitate the communities they serve.
+In 2020 GOAL supported more than 5 million people with quality health, nutrition and water and sanitation programmes, enabling them to care for their own health and helping local providers supply the essential care needed to facilitate the communities they serve.

 I have seen first-hand the struggles of people and how a helping hand can make real change in someone’s life